You may notice that a tar and gravel roof is installed on many low slope or flat roof commercial buildings.

 The Maintenance Requirements of a Tar and Gravel Roof

-Properly maintained tar and gravel roofs can last several decades.
+How long a roof can last while properly maintained tar and gravel roofs can last several decades.

 A roof can be strengthened or further built up by adding more layers to the roof like additional fiberglass or foam to increase its insulation; what’s more, applying a new acrylic or elastomeric “cool roof” coating can help to further weatherproof your flat roofing system.